DraftForTheFuture/League/Posts/2021StartupDraftReview.md

 ### **Marquez Callaway**
 Best year: 2021

 **Mad Dog** was ahead of the curve scooping up Callaway before it became popular later in draft season.
-Callaway finishes at WR9 in 2021 and goes on to lead Sean Payton's wide receiving core for the next 6 years.
+Callaway finishes at WR9 in 2021 and goes on to lead Sean Payton's wide receiving corps for the next 6 years.

 ## Round 14